jtl-scx/channel/docs/020_meta_data.md

 # Metadata

-A channel integration need to send Metadata to SCX to describe how a Offer can be listed and which rules need to apply.
+A channel integration need to send Metadata to SCX to describe how an Offer can be listed and which rules need to apply.

 ## Category Tree